The United States encompasses several beautiful mountains, rivers, valleys, and awe-inspiring sights.

 McKenna Hurd | One More Step Travels

-One of the most unique and best places to visit in the US is the UNESCO World Heritage Site of Everglades National Park.
+One of the most unique and best places to vacation in America is the UNESCO World Heritage Site of Everglades National Park.
 The park is located south of Florida, and it is the largest designated sub-tropical wilderness reserve on the North America Territory.